CFMTech/pytest-monitor/docs/sources/configuration.rst

 Disable monitoring
 ------------------

-If you need for some reason to disable the monitoring, pass the *\-\-no-trace* option.
+If you need for some reason to disable the monitoring, pass the *\-\-no-monitor* option.

 Describing a run